GRV96/repr_rw/README.md

 Library `syspathmodif`, a dependency of `repr_rw`, offers function `sm_contains`, which indicates whether `sys.modules` contains the module or package whose name is given as argument.
-If `sm_contains` returns `True`, you can import the concerned module or package without adding its parent path to `sys.path`.
+If `sm_contains` returns `True` for a module or package, you can import it without adding its parent path to `sys.path`.

 ### Dependencies